sakethsaxena/CNN-based-Android-Mobility-Aid/README.md

 </video>

 The project was developed by:
-  Saketh Saxena
+  Saketh Saxena,
-  Akhilesh Jichkar
+  Akhilesh Jichkar,
-  Shantanu Deshmukh
+  Shantanu Deshmukh.